NameMC/sniper/README.md

 MCSniperGO is a sniper designed in GOLANG.
 It works splendidly and can be downloaded for free [here](https://github.com/Kqzz/MCsniperGO).
 This sniper was developed by Kqzz so all credit goes to him and other contributors listed on the repository.
 Although the sniper does indeed have a guide in its README.md, I wanted to make a shorter and more concise one for newer snipers.
 This guide was made strictly for Windows users.
 Warning however, Mojang has publicly announced that they [condemn sniping using bots or other automated tools](https://twitter.com/Mojang_Ined/status/1448652087043133440) so proceed with caution.
 Mojang doesn't strictly enforce this decision but it's still good to be cautious nonetheless.

+This process should take 7 minutes or less.

 # **II.
 Downloading the Sniper**